-The student should be able to gain work experience in an approved training situation under instructional supervision.
-The course will provide practical experience in the use of skills acquired in secretarial specialty courses.
-15 hrs. on-the-job training/wk.
+Upon successful completion of this course, the student should be able to gain work experience in an approved training situation under instructional supervision.
+The course will provide practical experience in the use of skills acquired in Office Systems Technology courses.
+180 hrs./semester.